 How these are labelled or displayed may depend on your products but might include things such as ‘customers also bought’, ‘related products’ ‘complete the look’, ‘You may also like’, ‘top rated products’, ‘other users are looked at’ etc… or a combination of more than one.
 Some of these may not always be that relevant such as ‘customers also bought’ so are less likely to be that successful but in general they are a tried and tested tool for ecommerce sites.

 They is also a debate about whether cross-sells/up-sells can distract users from their original purchase intent but the scope they can provide in increasing sales and AOV is too great to ignore.

-Breadcrumb navigation is a simple a useful way to tell users where they are whilst also giving them a simple way to move back to previous pages.
+Breadcrumb navigation is a simple and useful way to tell users where they are on your site, whilst also giving them a simple way to move back to previous pages.
 It should logically represent the journey a user has taken to get to that product page and match the URL structure.
 It takes up very little room too.